mrlematt/candela/README.md

 sequencer engine for mega candela installation created first in 2016 for Fete des Lumières played in Vienne.

-2016 version included various Max Fo Live devices, sending midi to drum racks and other max for live devices (to drive a DMX program).
+2016 version included various Max For Live devices, sending midi to drum racks and other max for live devices (to drive a DMX program).

 2017 version has been improved. some bugs removed.
 It stills relies heavily on Ableton and MaxForLive, sending midinotes to DMXis.